Natan-Sant/Javacoding6/README.md

-exercicíos do WHile e do
+exercicíos do While e do